1995Everton/anime-quiz/README.md

 ## 🤝 Contributing

-Contribuições, problemas e solicitações de recursos são bem-vindos!<br />Sinta-se livre para verificar [issues page](https://github.com/1995Everton/anime-quiz/issues).
-Você também pode dar uma olhada no [contributing guide](https://github.com/1995Everton/anime-quiz/blob/master/CONTRIBUTING.md).
+Contributions, issues and feature requests are welcome! <br />Feel free to check [issues page](https://github.com/1995Everton/anime-quiz/issues).
+You can also take a look at the [contributing guide](https://github.com/1995Everton/anime-quiz/blob/master/CONTRIBUTING.md).

 ## Show your support

-Dê um ⭐️ se este projeto ajudou você!
+Give a ⭐️ if this project helped you!

 ***
 _This README was generated with ❤️ by [readme-md-generator](https://github.com/kefranabg/readme-md-generator)_